gunjan1909/marvel/README.md

 ### LATEST:

-- #### The Marvels delayed
 - #### Antman Quantamania released
+- #### Many marvel production projects have been delayed, loki s2, the marvels, secret invasion etc.
+- #### Secret Wars might be in 2 parts (rumors)

-##### MARVEL REPORTEDLY RE-EVALUATING ITS LINEUP FOR PHASE 5 & 6 AND FEW PROJECTS POSTPONED SO DATA IN THIS REPOSITORY MIGHT NOT BE ACCURATE.
+### MARVEL REPORTEDLY RE-EVALUATING ITS LINEUP FOR PHASE 5 & 6 AND FEW PROJECTS POSTPONED SO DATA IN THIS REPOSITORY MIGHT NOT BE ACCURATE.